mcclure/emily/doc/tutorial.md

         x = 3
         x + 5
     )
 This prints `8`.
 This code is ugly though: it assigns `x` in the middle of evaluating an expression, and `x` endures after the parenthesis finishes.
-For these situations — where you want to do some calculation inside of a expression — `{ }` is a group which acts like `( )` but a new scope is created inside of it.
+For these situations — where you want to do some calculation inside of a expression — `{ }` is a group which acts just like `( )` except that a new scope is created inside of it.
 So you can say:

     x = 3
     println {